Haynesc3419/JIB-4322-ELD/README.md

 ## Documentation
 - [Installation Guide](INSTALLATION.md): Step-by-step instructions for setting up and running the application
-- [Design Document](DESIGN.md): Detailed technical design and architecture of the system

 ## Getting Started
 For installation and setup instructions, please refer to our [Installation Guide](INSTALLATION.md).